 Animals To Watch Out For While Camping

 This is one member of the animal kingdom that you should always wary about whenever you head outdoors.
 They may be annoying especially when buzzing near your ears.
-But what you don’t know is that one bite is all they need to transfer all of the disease-producing bacteria, parasites, and viruses that are present in their bodies and you could pretty well end up in the hospital some time later.
+But what you don’t know is that one bite is all they need to transfer all of the disease-producing bacteria, parasites, and viruses that are present in their bodies and you could pretty well end up in the hospital sometime later.
 Of course, they might not produce the injuries that you have in mind but they can still produce some of the costliest health conditions in the world.
-Just think malaria, dengue, Japanese encephalitis, and Zika virus infection and you can easily understand why you need to have a mosquito-proof camping tent with you as well as other mosquito-repellent items.
+Just think malaria, dengue, Japanese encephalitis, and Zika virus infection and you can easily understand why you need to have a mosquito net on your camping tent with you as well as other mosquito-repellent items.
+Also, check out our suggestions on how to prevent mosquito bites.

 These wild ancestors of man’s best friend have come to learn to fear us perhaps because we have always been known to be prolific hunters of wolves.
 However, they will never back down when an opportunity presents itself, especially when someone is injured, perceived as weak, or perhaps even ill.
-As such, if you go out camping with your family, make sure to keep an eye out for your kids as they are perceived by wolves to be especially vulnerable and easy prey.
+As such, if you go out camping with your family, make sure to keep an eye out for your kids as they are perceived by wolves to be especially vulnerable and easy prey, cause a hunting knife may not help you much.

 Unlike wolves, coyotes have never learned to fear us.
 Sadly, they always work in packs, too.
 They are especially attracted to their domesticated cousins particularly the Pomeranian.
 So, if you do go out camping with your Pomeranian pooch or any breed for that matter, make sure it is safe and secure from this pack.